DashlinS/BBC-Website/README.md

 ### Navigation Bar
 <img src="https://github.com/DashlinS/BBCWebsite/blob/master/images/gifs/navbar.gif" width="1000" height="37">
+The BBC website navigation bar was simple to float, though figuring out the search bar and Logo placement took a bit of time.
+I applied its effect of color switching depending on which tab you were floating over.
+Figuring out which colors made it take longer.
+I'm happy to say I am happy with the results.

 ### More Hover Effects
 <p align="center">
 <img src="https://github.com/DashlinS/BBCWebsite/blob/master/images/gifs/mainsection.gif" width="800">
 </p>
+The websites links and pictures also had effects that I needed to duplicate.
+I also wanted the pictures to appear a little darker before I applied the opacity change.
+Some text required an underline hover as well as change in color.
+This part was fun to do!

 # What I Learned